WIN MORE Road Warrior Prizes & Points

 It's not about the SHOES!
 It’s about you running a little faster per kilometer at any race distance.
 It’s simply about you improving your time in races.

 There are prizes and then there are PRIZES

 Prizes go to 3 Road Warriors at every Road Warrior race who have the best improvement (we keep track of it all).
 And the points Road Warriors earn at each of those races add up.
-At the end of the year those with the most points win a nice prize bundle!
+At the end of the year those with the most points win BIG prize bundles!